-Latina Community Builder Marcela Shine Talks Capital And Community
+Latina Community Builder Marcela Shine Talks Capital

 Marcela Shine is the Head of Community with Ureeka, where small businesses can gain unprecedented access to the expertise needed to grow their business.
-Marcela born in Colombia is a builder of products, communities, and companies.
+Marcela was born in Colombia is a builder of products, communities, and companies.
 The Latina community builder more has more than twenty-five years of experience in helping companies optimize operations, transform marketing processes, and improve company culture.
 We, at BoldLatina are incredibly excited to catch up with Marcela, a leading Latina in the entrepreneurship space.

 We will learn more about Marcela’s passion for catapulting Latinx entrepreneurship – and in particular how Ureeka partnered with the HIP Power Up Fund $5K Grant opportunity – available to 500 eligible Latino small businesses in New York, California, and Texas.